HangDENG-coder/Active_Learning_Algorithms_In_Semantic_Segmentation_Model/README.md

 If you use this code or method, please cite:

-> Hang Deng, Vivek Venkatachalam. *Uncertainty-guided Active Learning for Efficient Urine Sediment Classification.*
+> Hang Deng, Vivek Venkatachalam. *Algorithms for 3D Neuron Tracking and Identification in \textit{C.~elegans}, and Key Points Detection.*
 >
 > [Thesis Chapter 4, 2025]